 Links to China should be a gigantic red flag to anyone looking to use a VPN.
 With a rating of 88 out of 100 in the 2018 Freedom on the Net report, China is the least free country in the world for its netizens.
 Its government censors the web heavily, actively clamps down on VPN proliferation, and has a stranglehold over user data.
 Using a VPN connected to China means that your personal data could potentially be seized at any time.

-We’ve fully reviewed a number of free VPN apps and, at this point, there isn’t any one in particular that offers the ‘complete package’.
-That said, there are still some viable options that have limited drawbacks – and will respect your privacy, most importantly of all.
+We’ve fully reviewed over a hundred free VPN apps and, at this point, there isn’t any one in particular that offers the ‘complete package’.
+That said, there are a handful of free VPNs that respect your privacy, albeit with some usage limitations.